fastapi/fastapi/docs/en/docs/tutorial/request-files.md

 ## Optional File Upload

-You can make a file optional by using standard type annotations:
+You can make a file optional by using standard type annotations and setting a default value of `None`:

 === "Python 3.6 and above"